Boifuba/size-matters/README.md

 - Check that the preset name doesn't contain special characters
 - Try refreshing and attempting again

+**Image rotation not working**
+- Ensure the image is properly loaded first
+- Check that the rotation slider is being moved
+- Image rotation combines with token rotation

 ### Performance Tips
 - Use appropriately sized images for better performance
 - Clear highlights when not needed to free up resources